Inside the anti-abortion protests plaguing clinics amid buffer zone delays

 “Women are still being harassed due to the unnecessary delays by the Home Office in getting the zones up and running,” says Louise McCudden, of MSI Reproductive Choices.

-“In September, 40 Days for Life - the worldwide anti-choice campaign - will once again set up camp outside abortion clinics in an attempt to prevent people from accessing care.
+“In September, 40 Days for Life, the worldwide anti-choice campaign, will once again set up camp outside abortion clinics in an attempt to prevent people from accessing care.
 Not only is there a growing concern that the zones still won’t be in place by then, but the Home Office has not provided any clarity on the timeline whatsoever.”

-American-based 40 Days for Life is known for targeting women who want to terminate a pregnancy.
-Their protests run globally between 27 September and 5 November - with a spike in activity expected during this period.
+The American-based 40 Days for Life is known for targeting women who want to terminate a pregnancy.
+Their protests run globally between 27 September and 5 November, with a spike in activity expected during this period.

 Last autumn, MPs voted 297 to 110 in support of an amendment to the Public Order Bill, which legislates for buffer zones.
 While the bill was passed in May and included plans to roll out the zones, this part of the legislation has yet to come into force.